kanumallabhargav/smatBot/README.txt

 I have optimized this to suite the file system format in windows but it is untested in Windows.

-if you encounter fileNouFound Exceptions, please change the file paths within the classes.
+if you encounter fileNotFound Exceptions, please change the file paths within the classes.